Nix-wie-weg/ruby-style-guide/README.md

 * When accessing the first or last element from an array, prefer `first` or `last` over `[0]` or `[-1]`.

-* Use `Set` instead of `Array` when dealing with unique elements. `Set` implements a collection of unordered values with no duplicates.
-This is a hybrid of `Array`'s intuitive inter-operation facilities and `Hash`'s fast lookup.
 * Prefer symbols instead of strings as hash keys.

     ```Ruby